moranneil/DATA-REPRESENTATION---BIG-PROJECT-2020/README.md

 ## Web Interface User Procedure

 To start the Web application browse to the following url http://127.0.0.1:5000/index.html (Assuming flask server is at default port 5000 on local machine).
-See image below
+See image below all vehicles are listed from the **vehicle** table in **garage_g00376338** DB

 <img src="Images/restservergetall.JPG" alt="Get all info from DB" width="800">